A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in every difficulty.

 It was only a matter of time before the human spirit, resilience, and collective effort in developing a vaccine saw us through the latest threat to our existence.

-It stemmed from feeding the hope gorilla while minimising the virus gorilla in our mind.
+It stemmed from feeding the hope gorilla while minimising the virus gorilla in our minds.

 And having nurtured the hope gorilla has made our bumpy journey a little easier, lighter, and more productive.